seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_slides.md

 == !
 - INDIVIDUAL assignment.
 50% of the grade:

 -> a video where you discuss a connected object on the market (no need to buy it!).

+You must explain:

+== !
-You explain 1) the function it performs, 2) the business model behind it, and 3) secuirty issues raised by the object.
+1. the function it performs
+2. the business model behind it
+3. security issues raised by the object.

+== !
+IMPORTANT: you must choose an object with a business model that is more interesting than just "it is sold at this price".

+== !
 Example of a good video:

 == !